bruno-unna/chess/reference/uci-engine-interface.md

 	* infinite

-		search until the "stop" command.
+		search until the `stop` command.
 Do not exit the search without being told so in this mode!

 * stop

-	stop calculating as soon as possible, don't forget the "bestmove" and possibly the "ponder" token when finishing the search.
+	stop calculating as soon as possible, don't forget the `bestmove` and possibly the `ponder` token when finishing the search.

 * ponderhit